bernie-skipole/indi/docs/source/usage/functions.rst

 ^^^^^^^^
 .. automodule:: indiredis.indiwsgi

-This module requires Python3 packages skipole, waitress and redis, available from Pypi.
+This module requires Python3 packages skipole and redis, available from Pypi.

 The function to create the wsgi application is: